blaggacao/openerp-openlib/docs/orm.rst

     class MyObject(osv.osv, ExtendedOsv):
         ...

-Because OpenERP native objects does not inherit from :class:`ExtendedOsv`, you can't directly call the new methods on these objects pools.
+Because OpenERP native objects don't inherit from :class:`ExtendedOsv`, you can't directly call the new methods on these object pools.
 You will have to pass throught an object which inherits from :class:`ExtendedOsv`.

 The ExtendedOsv class
 ---------------------

 .. class:: ExtendedOsv

-Every object which inherit from this class can use the following methods.
-These methods support a :ref:`django-like style <keywords-format>` and doesn't require you to pass them  ``cr``, ``uid`` or ``context`` variables.
+Every object which inherits from this class can use the following methods.
+These methods support a :ref:`django-like style <keywords-format>` and don't require you to pass ``cr``, ``uid`` or ``context`` variables.
 These variables are recovered from the *execution stack*.
 This means that you **must** have variables named *cr*, *uid*, and *context* (optional) when you call these methods.
 Generally, these variables are passed by OpenERP.

 .. note::

-    All the methods described below supports ``_cr``, ``_uid`` and ``_context`` arguments to override the ones found automatically in the python stack.
-We use *_* at the begin of arguments for methods which support :ref:`django-like searching <keywords-format>` by arguments to avoid conflicts.
+    All the methods described below support ``_cr``, ``_uid`` and ``_context`` arguments to override the ones found in the python stack.
+To avoide conflicts, we use *_* at the beginning of arguments for methods which support :ref:`django-like searching by arguments<keywords-format>`.

 find
 ~~~~